L'Allegro: Themes

 According to Barbara Lewalski, L'Allegro, along with Il Penseroso, "explore and contrast in generic terms the ideal pleasures appropriate to contrasting lifestyles... that a poet might choose, or might choose at different times, or in sequence".
 In particular, L'Allegro celebrates Grace Euphrosyne through the traditional Theocritan pastoral model.
 The poem is playful and is set within a pastoral scene that allows the main character to connect with folk stories and fairy tales in addition to various comedic plays and performances.
 There is a sort of progression from the pleasures found in L'Allegro with the pleasures found within Il Penseroso.
 Besides being set in a traditional form, there is no poetic antecedent for Milton's pairing.

 The poem invokes Mirth and other allegorical figures of joy and merriment, and extols the active and cheerful life, while depicting a day in the countryside according to this philosophy.
-Mirth, as one of the Graces, is connected with poetry within Renaissance literature, and the poem, in its form and content, is similar to dithrambs to Bacchus or hymns to Venus.
+Mirth, as one of the Graces, is connected with poetry within Renaissance literature, and the poem, in its form and content, is similar to dithyrambs to Bacchus or hymns to Venus.
 However, the pleasure that Mirth brings is moderated, and there is a delicate balance between the influence of Venus or Bacchus achieved by relying on their daughter.

 The poems have been classified in various traditions and genres by various scholars, including: as academic writing by E. M. W. Tillyard; as pastoral by Sara Watson; as part of classical philosophy by Maren-Sofie Rostvig; as part of Renaissance encomia by S. P. Woodhouse and Douglas Bush, and as similar to Homeric hymns and Pindaric odes.
 Stelle Revard believes that the poems follow the classical hymn model which discuss goddess that are connected to poetry and uses these females to replace Apollo completely.

 Critical reception

 During the eighteenth century, both L'Allegro and Il Penseroso were popular and were widely imitated by poets.
 The poet and engraver William Blake, who was deeply influenced by Milton's poetry and personality, made illustrations to both L'Allegro and Il Penseroso.

 Revard believes that Milton, in his first publication of poems, "takes care to showcase himself as a poet in these first and last selections and at the same time to build his poetic reputation along the way by skillful positioning of poems such as 'L'Allegro' and 'Il Penseroso.'"

 Handel's L'Allegro, il Penseroso ed il Moderato (1740) is based partly on this poem.

 Charles Villiers Stanford's 5th Symphony is titled L'Allegro et Il Pensieroso after the two poems of Milton.

+Washington Irving's story The Legend of Sleepy Hollow makes reference to L'Allegro.
+When humorously describing Ichabod Crane's habit of singing psalms while walking at night, Irving writes that the residents of Sleepy Hollow "were often filled with awe at hearing his nasal melody, 'in linked sweetness long drawn out'", quoting line 140 of the Milton poem.